What are age spots?

 Age spots are flat, brown, gray, or black spots on the skin.
-They usually occur on areas that have been exposed to the sun.
-Age spots are also called liver spots, senile lentigines, solar lentigines, or sun spots,
+They usually occur on sun-exposed areas of the skin.
+Age spots are also called liver spots, senile lentigo, solar lentigines, or sun spots.

-Age spots are caused by an excess production of melanin.
-Despite the name, doctors don’t always know why age spots develop.
-They may be caused by skin aging, sun exposure, or other forms of ultraviolet light exposure, such as tanning beds.
-You are most likely to develop age spots on the areas of your skin that receive the most sun exposure, including:
+Age spots are the result of an excess production of melanin, or skin pigment.
+Doctors don’t always know why age spots develop.
+Skin aging, sun exposure, or other forms of ultraviolet (UV) light exposure, such as tanning beds, are all possible causes.
+You’re most likely to develop age spots on the areas of your skin that receive the most sun exposure, including:

 - your face